apache/doris/docs/en/sql-reference/sql-statements/Data Definition/create-function.md

 >           "prepare_fn": Function signature of the prepare function for finding the entry from the dynamic library.
 This option is optional for custom functions
 >
 >           "close_fn": Function signature of the close function for finding the entry from the dynamic library.
 This option is optional for custom functions
->           "type"： Function type, RPC for remote udf, NATIVE for c++ native udf
+>           "type": Function type, RPC for remote udf, NATIVE for c++ native udf